alexseitsinger/patched-rulesets/README.md

 #### configs

 A collection of preset configurations that are generated from the methods above.
+While this only provides the rules, it may be useful if someone is manually piecing together ther own eslint config.

 Name           | Plugin groups used
 ---            | ---